digital-land/digital-land.info/application/templates/pages/about/roadmap.md

 ### Now

-We're testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
-We're improving the experience so it's clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.
+We’re testing Extract with real planning documents and staff working at local planning authorities to understand where it helps most and where it needs improvement (also known as the [alpha phase](https://www.gov.uk/service-manual/agile-delivery/how-the-alpha-phase-works)).
+We’re improving the experience so it’s clearer, easier and faster to turn documents into trustworthy data, and ensuring that it outputs high-quality data reliably.

 ### Next